ladenberger/BMotionStudio_Tutorial/README.md

 )
 ```

 The _update_ function is called whenever the model changes in state.
 Here is the starting point to interact with the model and send updates to the visualisation.
+Any code in the __update__ function will be called whenever the model changes in state.
+Of course you can use the entire function and feature range of Groovy.

 ### Evaluating Expressions and Predicates